 make you understand how this predicts for a new dataset:

-A gradient-boosting classifier is used when the target column is binary.
-All the steps explained in the gradient boosting regressor are used here, the only difference is we change the loss function.
-Earlier we used Mean squared error when the target column was continuous but this time, we will use log-likelihood as our loss function.
+A gradient-boosting classifier works when the target column is binary.
+You apply all the steps explained in the gradient-boosting regressor here, the only difference is changing the loss function.
+Earlier, we used Mean squared error when the target column was continuous, but we will use log-likelihood as our loss function this time.

 The loss function for the classification problem is given below:

 Our first step in the Gradient Boosting Algorithm in Machine Learning was to initialize the model with some constant value, there we used the average of the target column but here we’ll use log(odds) to get that constant value.
-The question comes why log(odds)?
+The question arises: Why log(odds)?

-Are you confused right? now Okay let’s see how it works:
+Are you confused right?
+Now let’s see how it works:

-Let’s first transform this loss function so that it is a function of log(odds), I’ll tell you later why we did this transformation.
+Let’s first transform this loss function so that it is a function of loloss functiong(odds).
+I’ll tell you later why we did this transformation.

 Here, ‘y’ denotes the observed values.

-You must be wondering why we transformed the loss function into a function of log(odds).
-Sometimes it is easy to use the function of log(odds), and sometimes it’s easy to use the function of predicted probability “p”.
+You must be wondering why we transformed the loss function into a log(odds) function.
+Sometimes, the log(odds) function is easy to use, and sometimes, the predicted probability “p” function is easy to use.

-It isn’t compulsory to transform the loss function, we did this just to have easy calculations.
+It isn’t compulsory to transform the loss function; we did this just to make calculations easy.

-Now in the gradient boosting regressor, our next step was to calculate the pseudo residuals where we multiplied the derivative of the loss function with -1.
-We will do the same but now the loss function is different, and we are dealing with the probability of an outcome now.
+In the gradient boosting regressor, our next step was calculating the pseudo residuals, where we multiplied the derivative of the loss function with -1.
+We will do the same, but now the loss function is different, and we are dealing with the probability of an outcome.

-Now when we have our first decision tree, we find the final output of the leaves because there might be a case where a leaf gets more than 1 residuals, so we need to calculate the final output value.
-The math behind this step is out of the scope of this article so I will mention the direct formula to calculate the output of a leaf:
+When we have our first decision tree, we find the final output of the leaves because there might be a case where a leaf gets more than 1 residuals, so we need to calculate the final output value.
+The math behind this step is out of the scope of this article, so I will mention the direct formula to calculate the output of a leaf:

 Finally, we are ready to get new predictions by adding our base model with the new tree we made on residuals.

-The task here is to classify the income of an individual when given the required inputs about his personal life.
+The task here is to classify an individual’s income based on the required inputs about his personal life.

 First, let’s import all required libraries.